tomas-ravalli/recipes-gen-engine/README.md

 ## Structure

-While most of the source code for this project is private, this section outlines a representative structure for this kind of Generative AI project.
+While most of the source code for this project is private, this section outlines a representative structure for this kind of GenAI project.

 ```bash
 /